Donald Judd: Furniture design and architecture

 Judd also worked with furniture, design, and architecture.
 He was careful to distinguish his design practice from his artwork, writing in 1993: The configuration and the scale of art cannot be transposed into furniture and architecture.
 The intent of art is different from that of the latter, which must be functional.
 If a chair or a building is not functional, if it appears to be only art, it is ridiculous.
 The art of a chair is not its resemblance to art, but is partly its reasonableness, usefulness and scale as a chair ...
 A work of art exists as itself; a chair exists as a chair itself.

 Judd designed his first furniture —bed and a sink — in 1970 for the Spring Street building.
 After he moved from New York to Marfa his designs started to include chairs, beds, shelves, desks, and tables.
 Judd was initially prompted to design furniture by his own dissatisfaction with what was commercially available in Marfa.
 Early furniture was made by Judd of rough, lumberyard-cut pine but he continually refined the construction of the wooden pieces, employing craftspeople around the world who used a variety of techniques and materials.

 Judd's activity in architecture and furniture design increased beginning around 1978, at which time he was involved professionally and romantically with Lauretta Vinciarelli, an Italian-born architect and artist.
 Vinciarelli lived and worked with Judd in Marfa and New York for roughly a decade and collaborated with him on projects in Providence and Cleveland; her influence can be seen on his architecture and furniture design.
 In fact, in a 1986 article published in Architectural Digest, William C. Agee stated that Judd and Vinciarelli were "starting a firm".

+Throughout this period, Judd also began to realise the 'Marfa Project', now known as the Chinati Foundation (see next section).
+The Chinati Foundation was established to work towards "Judd's goal to bring art, architecture, and land together to form a coherent whole".
+A significant art and architectural work at The Chinati Foundation/La Fundación Chinati is Judd's Artillery Sheds and 100 untitled works in mill aluminium (1979–1986).

 At the time of his death, Judd was working on a series of fountains commissioned by the city of Winterthur, Switzerland in 1991, and a new glass facade for a railroad station in Basel, Switzerland.

 In 1984, Judd commissioned Lehni AG in Dübendorf, Switzerland (the fabricator of his multi-colored works) to produce his furniture designs in sheet metal, in finishes of monochrome colored powdercoat based on the RAL colour standard, clear anodized aluminium, or solid copper.
 Today, Lehni AG still fabricates Judd metal furniture in 21 colors, which are sold through the Judd Foundation alongside his furniture in wood and plywood.